boisgera/python-to-go/Variables.md

 var a int
 ```

+Variable declaration is mandatory before use;
-Afterwards it can be assigned values of this type.
+afterwards it can be assigned values of this type.

 ``` go
 a = 42
 ```

-Any other kind of assignment is invalid.
+Any assignment with another data type is invalid.

 ```go
 a = "Hello!"  // 🪲 The Go compiler will reject this.